gear/motifwalk/research/paper/Draft/README.md

 ### Supporting 3: What is complex network?
 Many system must be modeled as a complex network.

-The problem of analyzing a graph structure becomes challanging when the graph becomes complex.
-One example of such graph is the Internet with approximately XXXX nodes and XXXXX [cite internet].
+The graph analysis process becomes challenging as the scientic problem deals with complex data.

 ### Supporting 4: Dimensionality problem, mapping solution (PCA, CCA, embeddings).

+complex data.
+In such case, the graph usually contains several thousands to millions of nodes.
+Therefore, it is deseriable to have an alternate representation of the graph with a lower dimensionality while retaining the structural properties.

 ### Supporting 5: Usefulness of embedding techniques.

 ### Conclusion: Graph model is important and learning latent representation can help solving many problems.